Taxonomy

 Difference between Metatags and Tags

-Metatags has no hierarchy and can be added randomly, because they are not essential for the functioning of the website.
+Metatags have no hierarchy and can be added randomly because they are not essential for the website's functioning.
 Metatags are not represented in the navigation and have no dedicated descriptions.